 Your choice of caregivers

 In rural and remote Western Australia, you can often choose the type of health professional or team you would like to care for you during your pregnancy and at the birth.
-There are four possible choices:
+There are 4 possible choices:

 - publicly funded midwives, who work in midwifery group practices at local hospitals and in the community